MicrosoftDocs/win32/desktop-src/DirectWrite/idwritetextlayout3-invalidatelayout.md

 ---
 title: IDWriteTextLayout3 InvalidateLayout method
 description: Invalidates the layout, forcing layout to remeasure before calling the metrics or drawing functions.
-This is useful if the locality of a font changes, and layout should be redrawn, or if the size of a client implemented IDWriteInlineObject changes. ms.assetid: '65b42ee1-5b67-1f6d-0e4b-ee60b192e7b7'
+This is useful if the locality of a font changes, and layout should be redrawn, or if the size of a client implemented IDWriteInlineObject changes. ms.assetid: 65b42ee1-5b67-1f6d-0e4b-ee60b192e7b7
+keywords:
+- InvalidateLayout method Direct Write
-keywords: ["InvalidateLayout method Direct Write", "InvalidateLayout method Direct Write , IDWriteTextLayout3 interface", "IDWriteTextLayout3 interface Direct Write , InvalidateLayout method"]
+- InvalidateLayout method Direct Write , IDWriteTextLayout3 interface
+- IDWriteTextLayout3 interface Direct Write , InvalidateLayout method
 topic_type:
 - apiref
 api_name: